Chapter Five

 He stretched his long legs out in front of him, curled his toes, then hooked them together as he stared at the cabin’s ceiling.
 Her eyes traced the line from the tip of his chin, along his extended neck, and over his prominent Adam’s apple.
 He hadn’t shaved in more than a day, so his five o’clock shadow was starting to resemble a beard, and a bit more beard than she expected.

-“Oliver drove up to my station one day and said Aleski’s niece had moved into his cabin and that she’d taken his spot at the table,” Tapio said.
+“Oliver drove up to my station one day and said Aleksi’s niece had moved into his cabin and that she’d taken his spot at the table,” Tapio said.

 “He didn’t mention how pretty I am?” she asked.